This story was updated on Oct. 6 to correct some inaccuracies.

 Recommended: Pros and Cons of Momentum Trading

 Once victory was declared with the GameStop short squeeze, the Reddit traders turned their attention to other stocks where short selling activity was particularly high.
-That group included AMC Entertainment Holdings, Koss Corporation, and Blackberry Ltd., which all saw share volumes rise after the MOASS traders entered the fray.
+That group included AMC Entertainment Holdings (AMC), Koss Corporation (KOSS), and Blackberry Ltd. (BB), which all saw share volumes rise after the MOASS traders entered the fray.

 Thus, a series of short squeezes that target more and more short sellers is really what MOASS is all about – squeezing enough short-sellers to achieve critical mass in the trading markets, and making huge profits in the process.